What to do

 Heritage and walking come together on the Culture Hiking Trail in Seefeld.
 Starting at Reith, this beautiful countryside route reveals historical and cultural curiosities such as the 90 year old Karwendel railway and various mountain churches.
 It’s an easy walk, ideal for introducing children to the region.
 Intrepid explorers will have no qualms about entering Tirol’s spirit realm, which begins at the gateway to the forest accessed from the Leutasch Gorge.
 Said to be the domain of the Spirit of the Gorge, its thundering waterfalls, strange rock formations and bottomless whirlpools present a breathtaking example of Alpine majesty – and a worthy abode for a supernatural being.

 A mountain region inevitably has its freshwater lakes fed from springs and snow melts, which glitter against the stunning backdrop of snow capped peaks and rocky precipices.
 Lake Achensee gleams like a jewel in the Achental Valley, edged with beautiful beaches at Eben and Pertisau.
 Its refreshing temperature and clear waters make it popular with bathers, sailors and scuba divers.
 Lake Natterer See is an especially good location for families, thanks to its wide variety of facilities.
 From the children’s bathing cove, water trampoline and 66m water slide to canoe rental, an archery range and Barracuda speed boats, it has plenty to keep all ages occupied.
-What’s more, the selection of fine campsites around the lake make it an ideal place for a family holiday.
+What’s more, the selection of fine campsites, like Ferienparadies Natterer See, around the lake make it an ideal place for a family holiday.

 Tirol is home to Austria’s highest mountain, the Grossglockner, set in the largest national park in Central Europe, Hohe Tauern.
 A day trip to explore this magical place is not to be missed – it’s a beautiful, unspoilt area with fantastic views of the soaring peaks and vast glacier.
 The picturesque Krimmler Waterfalls are also well worth a steep climb to the top.
 Looking back at rainbows forming in the misty spray against a backdrop of jagged rocks and lush pine forest is a truly unforgettable experience.